Netflix has renewed The Crown for a sixth season, scrapping previous plans to conclude the series with Season 5.

 Season 6 was part of the original plan.

 Fans of The Crown were banking on six seasons from the start, given that Netflix's head of content, Ted Sarandos, said in 2016, "The idea is to do this over six decades, in six seasons presumably, and make the whole show over eight to 10 years."
 However, things changed when the streamer announced this past January that The Crown would bow out after five seasons instead.
 Morgan even said at the time that it felt like "this is the perfect time and place to stop."
-Six months later, though, they're back to the original plan.
+Six months later, though, they were back to the original plan.

 The sixth season probably won't hit Netflix until 2023.